lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the eccentricity vs. semi-major axis plot.

 2.3.
 Click on "Apply" in the "Plot Parameters" window.
+Then delete the "incl vs. e" plot (the rightmost panel).
 This will result in the plot as below.

 .. figure:: /_static/portal_tut03_step02b.png
     :width: 600